bergesinstitute/graf-method/book-5-unit-1.md

 💂 We use it for things we usually do (habits) or for facts.

-*Los lunes voy al supermercado.*
+*Los lunes voy al supermercado.* (On Mondays I go to the supermarket.)

-*Mi tío tiene una casa en New Jersey.*
+*Mi tío tiene una casa en New Jersey.* (My uncle has a house in New Jersey.)

 ## Pretérito perfecto (preterite)